 Allergy Information – Summer Lemon Sorbet

-Summer Lemon Sorbet is gluten-free and vegan as well as… celery free, coconut free, garlic free, lupin free, mustard free, nightshade free, onion free, peanut free, sesame free, soya free, tree nut free.
+Summer Lemon Sorbet is gluten-free and vegan as well as… low FODMAP, celery free, coconut free, garlic free, lupin free, mustard free, nightshade free, onion free, peanut free, sesame free, soya free, tree nut free.

 Top Tips – Summer Lemon Sorbet

 If you have an ice-cream maker you can use this.
 The texture will be smoother with an ice-cream maker.
 I used unrefined sugar which gives an almost golden, caramel colour.
 If colour is important to you use refined white sugar.

 It is important to taste the sorbet when adding the juice to get the flavour you like.
 I like it super tangy, zingy and tart and I used all the lemon juice.